YoussefHindi/10666089_autonomous_nav/README.md

 ```
 roslaunch turtlebot_teleop_keyboard keyboard_teleop_diff_drive.launch
 ```
 As the robot moves around, a map is build around check the video for Hector mapping SLAM in the videos  folder.
+Open /10666089_autonomous_nav/videos/SLAM
+you'll find 3 video showing the package working and how to use it:
+'''
+SLAM1
+SLAM2
+SLAM3
+'''

 ### Point-To-Point Path Planning (PTP-PP)

-Here you after you build your 2D map using Hector SLAM you will selct point on the map and the robot will move to this point avoiding obstacles using move base using dijkstra path planning algorithm.
+Here you after you build your 2D map using Hector SLAM you will selct point on the map and the robot will move to this point avoiding obstacles using move base using dijkstra path planning algorithm. move base was used to implement this function more details could be found [here](http://wiki.ros.org/move_base)

 run the launch file for robot path planning navigation using
 ```